nushell/nushell.github.io/book/commands/str_reverse.md

 ## Parameters

- -  `...rest`: optionally reverse text by column paths
+ -  `...rest`: For a data structure input, reverse strings at the given cell paths

 ## Examples